JasonTurley/what-to-code/content/_index.md

 ---
 title: "What to Code?"
-description: "Get inspired to code."
+description: "A website to inspire developers with programming project ideas.
+Read, contribute, code!"
 ---

 ## About this site